JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 Ktor also supports configuration files that can respect environment variables.
 To learn more about how to use them, check out the [official documentation](https://ktor.io/docs/configurations.html#hocon-overview).

-#### The MONGODB_URI variable
+### Specify the MONGODB_URI variable

 Managed platforms also often expose connection strings through environment variables – for MongoDB, this can be the `MONGODB_URI` string, which needs to be used by the client to connect to the database.
-Depending on the specific MongoDB instance you try to connect to, you might need to append the `retryWrites=false` parameter to the connection string.
+Depending on the specific MongoDB instance you're trying to connect to, you might need to append the `retryWrites=false` parameter to the connection string.

 To properly wire up these requirements, instantiate the `client` and `database` variables